 Our objectives for the next 12 months are to:

-- reviewing and updating our supplier risk assessment procedures to improve our ability to identify and assess potential areas of risk, particularly in relation to modern slavery, in our supply chains
+- maintain and update, as appropriate, our supplier risk assessment procedures to improve our ability to identify and assess potential areas of risk, particularly in relation to modern slavery, in our supply chains

-- reviewing and updating our supplier oversight programme to ensure that an appropriate level of monitoring is applied to our suppliers depending on the level of risk that they pose
+- review and update our supplier oversight programme to ensure that an appropriate level of monitoring is applied to our suppliers depending on the level of risk that they pose

-- continuing to incorporate appropriate anti-slavery provisions into our contracts with our suppliers and
+- continue to incorporate appropriate anti-slavery provisions into our contracts with our suppliers (old and new alike) and

-- identifying any additional training needs for procurement and HR colleagues.
+- identify any additional training needs for procurement and HR colleagues.

 Given the nature of our objectives, we do not believe that it is appropriate at this time to set key performance indicators in respect of our ongoing work in relation to modern slavery.
 This will be kept under review and we may adopt key performance indicators in the future.

-This slavery and human trafficking statement for the financial year ending 31 December 2017 has been approved by the board of directors of Lowell Financial Ltd for and on behalf of all of the companies named at the beginning of this statement.
+This slavery and human trafficking statement for the financial year ending 31 December 2018 has been approved for and on behalf of all of the companies named at the beginning of this statement.